mayurbarange12/Hashnode-/cloziphyc000y09lc1wuw2zou.md

 * If you want log-out type the "**exit**" command.

-**SCP - (Secured Copy Protocol)**
+**<mark>SCP - (Secured Copy Protocol)</mark>**

 SCP, or Secure Copy Protocol, is a command-line tool in Linux used for securely transferring files between a local and remote host or between two remote hosts over a Secure Shell (SSH) connection.
 It provides encryption and authentication, ensuring secure file transfers.
 SCP operates similarly to the cp command but adds encryption capabilities, enabling users to securely copy files and directories between systems.
 SCP is widely used in Linux for its simplicity and secure file transfer capabilities over SSH.

 * Connect an EC2 instance through a Web Browser.